 Negative impacts on rural communities.
 In witness Saleem's written testimony, the Postal Service also provides a volume-based impact analysis using FY 2024, Quarter 3 FCM, USPS Marketing Mail, and Periodicals volume that disaggregates service standard upgrades and downgrades by whether the mailpiece originated in a rural or urban area based on U.S. Census Bureau definitions and criteria for those classifications.
 The Postal Service asserts that its "results show that a majority of the impacts will be for urban communities."
 USPS-T-2 at 14.
 Specifically, the Postal Service notes that only 5 percent of all FY 2024, Quarter 3 FCM, USPS Marketing Mail, and Periodicals mail originated in rural communities.
 Id.
 Out of the total amount of FY 2024, Quarter 3 FCM, USPS Marketing Mail, and Periodicals mail that would have been upgraded had the revised service standards been in effect in FY 2024, Quarter 3, the volume-based analysis found only 3 percent originated in rural areas.
 Id.
-Out of the total amount of FCM, USPS Marketing Mail, and Periodicals mail that would have been downgraded had the revised service standards been in effect in FY 2024, Quarter 3, the volume-based analysis found 20 percent originated in rural areas.
+Out of the total amount of FCM, USPS Marketing Mail, and Periodicals mail that would have been downgraded had the revised service standards been in effect in FY 2024, Quarter 3, the volume-based analysis found only 3 percent originated in rural areas.
+Id.
+Out of the total amount of FCM, USPS Marketing Mail, and Periodicals mail that would have been downgraded had the revised service standards been in effect in FY 2024, Quarter 3, the volume-based analysis found only 3 percent originated in rural areas.
 Id.

-133 USPS-T-2 at 13-17.
+&lt;sup>133 USPS-T-2 at 13-17.
 The Commission notes that the Postal Service uses the term "urban" throughout its testimony to refer to non-rural areas.
 The Commission uses the terms "non-rural" and "urban" interchangeably throughout this analysis.
 The Commission notes that the term "non-rural" better reflects the continuum from rural to urban, as it encompasses both urban and suburban areas.